- Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

 A single Hox mutation in the fruit fly can result in an extra pair of wings or even appendages growing from the wrong body part, as shown below.

-While there are a great many genes that play roles in the morphological development of an animal, what makes Hox genes so powerful is that they serve as master control genes that can turn on or off large numbers of other genes.
-Hox genes do this by coding transcription factors that control the expression of numerous other genes.
-Hox genes are homologous in the animal kingdom, that is, the genetic sequences of Hox genes and their positions on chromosomes are remarkably similar across most animals because of their presence in a common ancestor, from worms to flies, mice, and humans (Figure).
-Hox genes have undergone at least two duplication events during animal evolution, with the additional genes allowing for more complex body types to evolve.
+While there are many genes that play roles in the morphological development of an animal, what makes Hox genes so powerful is that they serve as master control genes that can turn on or off large numbers of other genes.
+Hox genes do because they encode transcription factors that control the expression of numerous other genes.
+Hox genes are homologous in the animal kingdom, that is, the genetic sequences of Hox genes and their positions on chromosomes are remarkably similar across most animals because of their presence in a common ancestor, from worms to flies, mice, and humans.
+Hox genes have undergone multiple duplication events during animal evolution, with the additional genes allowing for more complex body types to evolve.

 If a Hox 13 gene in a mouse was replaced with a Hox 1 gene, how might this alter animal development?